rucinskimaciej/tapsterbot/README.md

 - Extend your software-based instrumented tests (using UI Automator, Espresso, Kakao, Appium or whatever) with hardware-based tests
 - Deal with secured elements on which no software can click
 - Be as close as possible of the ideal use case (users use their fingers to click :3)
+- Get a new tool for software development and mobile app tests: robots!

 ## Some references and things to see
 - http://www.tapster.io (the creator of the Tapster bots)